Manekapiyu/FoodDeliveryApp/README.md

-This is the food delivery and choose new food items using this web site
+This is the food delivery and choose new food items using this web site.